skycoin/User-Manuals/Checking the Genuineness of your Skywallet.md

 The Skywallet is built to provide maximum security to the user.

-However, it is important to check whether your Skywallet is not compromised before using it.
+However, it is vital to check whether your Skywallet is not compromised before using it.

 ## Step 1 - Connecting Your Skywallet